zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 			Node 	 :  10.99.117.137
 ```

-`pxctl volume alerts` will show when the replication is complete
+`pxctl alerts show --type volume` will show when the replication is complete:

 ```text
 pxctl alerts show --type volume